gboehl/dynare/README.md

 Described on the homepage: <https://www.dynare.org/>

-Most users should use the precompiled package available for your OS, also available via the Dynare homepage: <https://www.dynare.org/download/>.
+Most users should use the precompiled package available for their OS, also available via the Dynare homepage: <https://www.dynare.org/download/>.

 # Contributions